 The cost of E&O Insurance can vary greatly and can be assessed based on various factors, such as your business’s location, size of business, and the amount of coverage needed.

 Policy limits drive the cost of premiums, as they determine how much coverage a consultancy receives, based on the per claim/aggregate model.
 Smaller businesses are best served by selecting a policy limit that accurately reflects their risk exposure.

 Naturally, the policies that come with the most coverage will cost more to purchase.
 That said, there are always ways to lower insurance costs without having to cut corners and leaving your business unprotected.

-- Choose a higher deductible – As we mentioned, the higher the deductible you choose, the lower your premiums will be.
+- Choose a higher deductible.
+The higher the deductible you choose, the lower your premiums will be.
 Again, this is a risk as your business will be left picking up more of the cost if a claim is made.

-- Bundle policies – Professional liability/E&O insurance is not a one-stop shop of coverage that will provide sweeping protection for all of your consulting business.
+- Bundle policies.
+E&O Insurance is not a one-stop shop of coverage that will provide sweeping protection for all of your consulting business.
 It is a vital component of an insurance net you need to build.
 Other important protections include general liability insurance, workers’ compensation insurance, and employment practices insurance.
 In almost all cases, an insurance carrier will offer a discount to a company that bundles policies together.